MaxRocamora/MayaShaderLibrary/README.md

 # MayaShaderLibrary
-A tool for organize shaders in Autodesk Maya.
+A shading library tool to store, share and organize shaders in Autodesk Maya.

-Create Categories for save and load maya shaders.
+You can Create Custom Categories to organize, save and load maya shaders.

 ----------------------------------

-Install on MAYA
+Installation:

-Download repository.
+1. Download/clone this repository.
+2. Copy/Paste the contents to your preferred scripts location.

-Add the following environment variable to you maya.env file.
-Maya.env is located under User/My Documents/Maya/2018 folder.
+3. Add the following environment variable to your Maya.env file.
+Maya.env is usually located under User/My Documents/Maya/2018
+4. Make sure to load the plugin '"ARCANE Tools ShaderLibrary 1.0"' from plugin manager once maya is restarted.

 MAYA_PLUG_IN_PATH = installDirectory\MayaShaderLibrary\shaderLibrary\plugin\maya;